 Choosing the Right Water Heater for Your Home

 With proper care and maintenance, water heaters can deliver reliable service for a decade or more.
-The appliance will need to be replaced when it begins to leak or no longer produces a sufficient amount of hot water.
+You won’t need to consider replacing your water heater until it begins to leak or no longer produces a sufficient amount of hot water.

-There are several factors that you must take into consideration when choosing a water heater for your San Jose home.
+There are several factors that you must take into consideration when choosing a water heater for your home.

 Determine the Correct Capacity

-Before selecting a water heater, you will need to determine the amount of hot water that your family uses.
-Add one to the total number of people living in the residence.
-Multiply the total sum by 12.
+Before selecting a water heater, you will need to determine the amount of hot water your family uses.
+Take the total number of people living in your residence and add 1 to that number.
+Then take that sum and multiply it by 12.

 The result is the first-hour rating or the amount of hot water that the appliance should make during the first hour that a faucet is open.